 - conveying / transporting an adult (because of their age, illness or disability) either to or from their place of residence and a place where they have received, or will be receiving, health care, personal care or social care; or between places where they have received or will be receiving health care, personal care or social care.
 This will not include family and friends or taxi drivers.

-There is a duty on a ‘regulated activity provider’ to ascertain whether a person is barred before permitting that person to engage in Regulated Activity.
+There is a duty on a ‘regulated activity provider’ to find out whether a person is on the barred list before allowing them to carry out regulated activity tasks.

-It is a criminal offence for a barred individual to take part in Regulated Activity, or for an employer/voluntary organisation knowingly to employ a barred person in a Regulated Activity role.
+It is a criminal offence for a person on the barred list to take part in regulated activity, or for an employer / voluntary organisation knowingly to employ a barred person in a regulated activity role.